About Dr Kate Caldwell

 The perinatal period can be a vulnerable time for parents and their families – a time when mental health issues can arise or re-emerge.
 Kate finds working with families, during this important developmental period, rich and rewarding work.
 Kate continues to enhance her knowledge and skills in this specialised field with an ongoing commitment to perinatal professional development.

 Prior to studying Psychology, Kate completed a Bachelor of Commerce from La Trobe University and gained 12 years of experience in the finance and recruitment sectors, progressing into leadership roles.
 Drawing from this background, Kate has good insight into the common struggles working parents face.

 Kate’s PhD investigated the development of empathy and how this may be impaired in individuals with psychological disorders.
 This research has enhanced Kate’s interest in the role of empathy in healthy psychological functioning and in helping parents assist their children to develop this important capacity through parenting with empathy.

-Kate works in private practice in Fitzroy North.
+Kate works in private practice in Carlton North.
 She provides treatment forexpectant and new parents.
 This includes providing support for emotional distress around pregnancy, perinatal depression and anxiety, adjustment to parenthood, birth and intergenerational trauma, grief and loss and relationship difficulties.
 Kate also offers individual treatment for clinical disorders including mood and anxiety disorders.

 Approach to Therapy